sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Slazzer for Sketch](https://github.com/slazzercom/slazzer-sketch), by Slazzer: Remove image background in just few seconds 100% automatic.
-- [Spelly](https://spelly.io), by Pavlo Bielik: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
+- [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.